-Home cooked pikelets are such an easy way to amp a weekend breakfast, and they can be made with ingredients that are usually found in the cupboard.
+Home cooked pikelets are such an easy way to amp up a weekend breakfast, and they can be made with ingredients that are usually found in the cupboard.
 As children we used to make them allllllllllll the time, and we had even reached the point where we would be adding chocolate chips and/or food colouring to make them more exciting.
 Another fun idea is to pour the mixture into cookie cutters, so that you can make perfectly cool shapes when you serve them.
 As I have grown up, I have tended away from eating pikelets every single weekend, but that doesn’t mean I enjoy them any less.
-Now though, my tastes have advanced – and instead of adding food colouring, I’d much rather eat them alongside some delicious lemon curd, or fruit, bacon and maple syrup.
+Now though, my tastes have advanced (or at least, I like to think they have) – and instead of adding food colouring, I’d much rather eat them alongside some delicious lemon curd, or fruit, bacon and maple syrup.
 Check out the recipe below:

 - 1 c flour